Ectreposebastes: Distribution and habitat

 Ectreposebastes contains one species with an almost pantropical distribution in E. imus which occurs in the Eastern Pacific, Atlantic and Indian Oceans, while E. niger is restricted to the southwestern Pacific Ocean.
 They are bathypelagic fishes found at depths between 150 and 2000 m.

 Biology

-Ectreposebastes are thought to feed in thew atercolumn.
+Ectreposebastes are thought to feed in the water column.
 Their main food is crustaceans including amphipods and shrimp of the genus Sergestes.
 They have venom bearing spines in at least their anal fins.